 Research organisations support postdocs with research jobs or grants.

 Research groups often collaborate with university institutes or with companies.
 They constitute a very good springboard for a career in research, also outside higher education.
-Thus, for example, 80% of the employees who leave Fraunhofer research institutes move to a position in industry commensurate with their qualifications.

 Like in universities, positions for research associates are frequently temporary (two- or three-year contracts are common).

 If you receive a research grant from a funding organisation – for example, the Alexander von Humboldt Foundation – or a research institution, you can work on your research project independently and manage your own time.

 Research grants are above all intended to support promising junior researchers, especially researchers from outside Germany.
 Research fellows receive personal and financial support as well as the facilities from the host institution that they need to carry out their project.